 Yes, if the funeral ceremonies include the performance of any copyrighted music.
-NFDA has negotiated a music webcasting license for 2018 that covers all of the music libraries of ASCAP, BMI and SESAC for just $49.
+NFDA has negotiated a music webcasting license for 2024 of only $311 that covers all of the music libraries of ASCAP, BMI and SESAC.
 This license applies to a funeral home’s website so funeral homes with multiple branches will only need one webcasting license as long as all of the branches use the same website for broadcasting live or recorded funeral ceremonies.

 No. The NFDA music license is a “performance” license that allows music to be performed.
 In order to record music to a DVD or video, a “synchronization” license is required.
 BMI, ASCAP and SESAC do not issue synchronization licenses.
 The only way to obtain a synchronization license is through the producer of each song which is to be recorded.
 This makes it nearly an impossible task for a funeral home to put multiple songs on a tribute DVD or video.

 While it is true that most songs written before the early part of the Twentieth Century would be in the public domain, that does not mean that every recording of those songs are also in the public domain.
 For example, the song “Silent Night” may be in the public domain and anyone can perform it and record their own version without a license.
-However, that does not give me a right to record “Silent Night” as sung by Andy Williams on to a DVD.
-Andy Williams holds the copyright to his version of “Silent Night” and I cannot record it to a DVD without his permission.
+However, that does not give a funeral home the right to record “Silent Night” as sung by Trisha Yearwood on to a DVD.
+Trisha Yearwood holds the copyright to her version of “Silent Night” and a funeral home may not sync it to a DVD without her permission.